-At the left-hand side, you see a menu with at least 3 options on how to “upgrade” your membership.
+On the left-hand side, you see a menu with at least 3 options on how to “upgrade” your membership.

 According to a few success stories, it seems that some of the members made a couple of bucks but it does not say how much they “invested” in the Solo Ads.